ericmitt/Rust101/readme.md

 # Rust and Copilot Samples

 Welcome to the Rust and Copilot Samples repository!
-This project is designed to help you learn Rust through a series of fun and engaging examples.
-We've included a few visual algorithms to make the learning process even more enjoyable.
+This project is designed to help me/you learn Rust through a series of fun and engaging examples.
+I've included a few visual algorithms using piston (Rust crate running on Windows) to make the learning process even more enjoyable (I play a lot with the parameter to enjoy funny animation).

 ## Getting Started